Old Man Saxon Goes Vintage on "Oh, You Ain't Know?"

 Since he didn't win the Rhythm + Flow $250,000 prize, Kincy and director Anthony Yano Hays had to get creative with making a music video on a budget.
-Recognizing that a fully produced music video was out of reach, they decided to do a live-performance video instead, and picked "Oh, You Ain't Know?" to perform because it was Kincy's favorite song off the album.
+Recognizing that a fully produced video was out of reach, they decided to do a live performance video instead, and picked "Oh, You Ain't Know?" because it was Kincy's favorite song to perform.

 Filming the performance on VHS both cut costs and gave the whole video a consistently vintage feel.
-The performance footage, filmed at El Cid in Los Angeles, is bookended by clips of Kincy as a toddler (still dressed as dapper as ever), honing his performance skills at a piano recital.
+The performance footage, filmed at El Cid in Los Angeles, is bookended by clips of Kincy as a toddler (recognizably dapper in dress), honing his performance skills at a piano recital.

 With the visual contrast between baby Saxon and Old Man Saxon, as well as the shift from Old Man Saxon on stage to Saxon Kincy off stage, the video plays with ideas of growth, progress, performance and persona.

-But in case you were afraid that Old Man Saxon's success is going to his head, he includes a short intermission in "Oh, You Ain't Know?" to quickly dispel that notion.
-It's a video of Kincy shirtless in his bedroom, practicing some "sexy" new dance moves.
-(Truly, you have to see it for yourself.)
+To show that Old Man Saxon's success hasn't gone to his head, Kincy includes a short intermission in "Oh, You Ain't Know?"
+It's a video of him shirtless in his bedroom, practicing some "sexy" new dance moves.
+(Truly, you have to see this for yourself.)

 We Believe Local Journalism is Critical to the Life of a City